PKU-Alignment/omnisafe/README.md

 The key features of OmniSafe:

-- `Highly Modular Framework.` OmniSafe presents a highly modular framework, incorporating an extensive collection of over 40 algorithms tailored for safe reinforcement learning across diverse domains.
+- `Highly Modular Framework.` OmniSafe presents a highly modular framework, incorporating an extensive collection of tens of algorithms tailored for safe reinforcement learning across diverse domains.
 The framework achieves versatility through the utilization of algorithm-level abstraction and API interfaces, employing two distinctive design components: Adapter and Wrapper.

 - `High-performance parallel computing acceleration.` OmniSafe not only supports environment-level asynchronous parallelism but also incorporates agent asynchronous learning.
 By harnessing the capabilities of Torch.distributed, OmniSafe accelerates the learning process of algorithms by creating unique agents within individual threads.